-Fetching Bank Data: Migrating to Open Finance
+Fetching Bank Data: Open Finance Enablement

 If you are an existing Lean client today consuming Lean's legacy Data API solution, this guide explains the steps you need to take to migrate to your integration to Open Finance.